St. John’s university school of law

 Admissions And Acceptance Rate

-St. John’s University School of Law maintains a competitive admissions process, seeking candidates who demonstrate exceptional academic potential, personal achievements, and a deep commitment to justice and ethics.
-The application process entails submission of LSAT scores, undergraduate transcripts, personal statements, and letters of recommendation.
+St. John’s University School of Law maintains a selective admissions process, seeking applicants with strong academic performance, personal achievements, and a commitment to justice.
+Candidates must submit LSAT or GRE scores, undergraduate transcripts, personal statements, and letters of recommendation as part of a holistic review.

 Tuition Fee And Financial Aid